There’s three fundamental reasons to pay attention to your mobility and flexibility:

 Most static stretches for particular muscle groups don’t have easily memorable names, and they’ve already been collected for you in a number of places online, usually with instructions and photos, so I’ll simply refer you to two:

-You can view The American Council on Exercise’s list of static stretches here.
+You can view an American Council on Exercise’s article on static stretches here.

-Bodybuilding.com, though a bit of a “wild-wild-west” site in terms of it’s content, has put a large database together as well, that you can search through and customize, here.
+Bodybuilding.com, though a bit of a “wild-wild-west” site in terms of it’s content, has an article on post-workout static stretching, here.

 Find ones within your current ability level, and be sure not to leave any muscle groups out.
 Remember, imbalances can start anywhere, even in your feet, which leads to compensations in your leg muscles, which leads to compensations in your back … I’m sure you get it.